 Fraudulent charities and relief efforts feed on millennials’ need to make the world a better place, soliciting monetary donations for a good cause but pocketing donations behind the scenes or, worse, stealing donors’ credit card information or identities.

-What to do: Maintain a healthy level of skepticism when confronted with an obscure organization.
+Maintain a healthy level of skepticism when confronted with an obscure organization.
 Exercise due diligence in researching the charity, its cause, and how budgets are allocated, and reference multiple sources confirming the same information before offering a donation.